islandskan/islandskan-workbench/docs/acceptance-tests.md

 ## Bookshelf

 - [ ] When I add a new item to `bookshelf.json`, schema validation passes
+- [] The Bookshelf list should organize the items in types/categories
-- [X] When I add a new item, it appears on the Bookshelf page
+- [x] When I add a new item, it appears on the Bookshelf page
 - [ ] When I add a `relatedThoughtURI`, the link works and points to the correct Thought
-- [X] When I check the home page, the latest added item appears in the “Currently reading/watching/listening to” modal
+- [x] When I check the home page, the latest added item appears in the “Currently reading/watching/listening to” modal

 ## Styles